evgenyneu/fortran_mpi_hello_world/README.md

 # A Hello World MPI program written in Fortran

-Runs multiple programs processes in parallel using [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) and prints a 'hello' message from each process:
+Runs multiple program processes in parallel using [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) and prints a 'hello' message from each process:

 ```
  Hello from rank 1 of 2